 Castle Combe

-Castle Combe receives a lot of hyperbole.
-“Prettiest village in England” gets attached to it in every travel listicle, and after a visit you tend to understand why, even if the label produces slight eye-rolls from locals who have seen coach-loads pile out of minibuses in summer.
-The honey-coloured Cotswold stone cottages, the 14th-century market cross, the Bybrook flowing under a medieval bridge, the spire of St Andrew’s rising above the roofline: it genuinely does look like a film set, because it has been one.
-Doctor Dolittle was shot here in 1967, and the village took pains to remove telegraph poles and road signs that haven’t returned since, which is part of why photographs of Castle Combe look so implausibly old.
+Castle Combe gets called England’s prettiest village in every travel listicle, and after a visit you tend to understand why, even if the label produces slight eye-rolls from locals who have watched coach parties pile out in summer.
+The honey-coloured Cotswold stone cottages, the 14th-century market cross, the Bybrook flowing under a medieval bridge, the spire of St Andrew’s rising above the roofline: it genuinely looks like a film set.
+It has been one – Doctor Dolittle was shot here in 1967, and the village removed telegraph poles and road signs during filming that never came back.
+This is part of why photographs of Castle Combe look so implausibly old.

-The village sits in north-west Wiltshire, about six miles from Chippenham and 12 from Bath.
-There is no useful train station; you need a car, or a taxi from Chippenham.
-The National Trust does not own Castle Combe (it is privately managed as an estate), so there is no car park at the village itself.
-Day visitors park in the upper car park on the B4039 and walk down the hill.
-The walk takes about ten minutes and the descent is pleasant; the ascent on the way back is not, if you overdo lunch.
+The village sits in north-west Wiltshire, about 6 miles from Chippenham and 12 from Bath.
+There is no useful train station; you need a car or taxi from Chippenham.
+The village has no parking at its base – day visitors park in the upper car park on the B4039 and walk down the hill.
+The walk takes about 10 minutes and the descent is pleasant; the ascent on the way back is the price of a good lunch.

-Visit on a weekday morning in spring or autumn and you will largely have the streets to yourself.
-Summer weekends bring the crowds, and the village is small enough that it can feel genuinely packed.
-There is no particular bad-weather reason to skip the visit: grey skies and wet stone actually photograph beautifully here, and cold weather keeps tour groups away.
+Visit on a weekday morning in spring or autumn for the most peaceful version of the place.
+Summer weekends bring crowds and the village is small enough to feel genuinely packed.
+Grey skies and wet stone actually photograph well here, and cold weather keeps tour groups away.

 What to See

-St Andrew’s Church is the centrepiece and worth more than a quick glance.
+St Andrew’s Church is the centrepiece.
 The Norman tower dates from the 13th century.
-Inside there is a faceless clock mechanism from around 1380, claimed to be one of the oldest working clock movements in England.
+Inside, a faceless clock mechanism from around 1380 is claimed to be one of the oldest working clock movements in England.
 The church is usually unlocked during daylight hours.

-One thing most visitors miss: the footpath downstream along the Bybrook toward Ford village.
-A 30-minute walk through the valley floor reveals old watermills, meadows, and almost nobody else.
-The path is signposted from behind the White Hart Inn.
+The footpath downstream along the Bybrook toward Ford village is what most visitors miss.
+A 30-minute walk from behind the White Hart Inn reveals old watermills, meadows, and almost nobody else.
+The path is signposted and easy to follow.

 Where to Eat

-Skip the village shop sandwiches if you want something more substantial, but the shop does stock decent local cheeses and chutney for a brook-side picnic, which is honestly one of the better ways to spend an hour here.
+The village shop stocks decent local cheeses and chutney for a brook-side picnic, which is one of the more honest ways to spend an hour in the village.

 Where to Stay